open-policy-agent/opa/docs/docs/policy-reference/keywords/if.md

 ---

-The `if` keyword is used when defining rules in Rego. `if` separates the rule head from the rule body, making it clear which part of the rule is is the condition (the part following the `if`).
+The `if` keyword is used when defining rules in Rego. `if` separates the rule head from the rule body, making it clear which part of the rule is the condition (the part following the `if`).

 The keyword is also use to make the policy rules written in Rego easier to